Djibouti City: Main sights

+Museums, libraries and theatres

+The Théâtre des Salines opened in 1965 as an important cultural landmark in the national capital.
+Open-air, in the form of an arena; with concrete bleachers, the Théâtre des Salines is a mythical place for Djiboutians who were born before the country's independence.
+Indeed, this place has hosted many shows for several decades (plays, concerts, one man show etc...).

+The National Archives and Library of Djibouti hosts many artifacts and artistic treasures in Djibouti, it holds many culturally important artefacts, including old coins, bartering tools, traditional artwork, ancient weaponry and pottery items.

 Palaces

 The presidential palace is the official residence and principal workplace of the President of Djibouti.
 It overlooks the Gulf of Tadjoura, with access to both the harbour and airport.
+The Governor's Palace of Djibouti was the seat of the governor of French Somaliland and French Territory of the Afars and the Issas from 1884 to 1977.

 Institutes

 The Regional Somali Language Academy is an intergovernmental regulating body for the Somali language in the Horn region.
 On 28 June 2013, the Government of Djibouti, the Federal Government of Somalia and the Government of Ethiopia launched the Regional Somali Language Academy at a ceremony in Djibouti City.
 The event was organized by Djibouti's Ministry of Islamic Affairs, Culture and Waqf in conjunction with the Somali-Speaking PEN Centre of Djibouti, and was attended by around 50 prominent Somali-speaking intellectuals from the region and elsewhere.
 Among the guests were Somalia's Minister of Information, Posts and Telecommunications Abdullahi Elmoge Hersi, Somaliland’s Minister of Culture Abiib Diriye Nur, and the Vice President of the Somali Region of Ethiopia Abdihakim Igal Omar.